Nicolai Vemming

-Trained visual artist from Billedskolen in Copenhagen.
-Nicolai Vemming was producer at The Danish National School of Theatre and Contemporary Dance in Copenhagen 1989–93.
+Trained visual artist from Billedskolen in Copenhagen, Vemming was producer at The Danish National School of Theatre and Contemporary Dance in Copenhagen 1989–93.
 In 1993, he became deputy manager and from 1998 artistic and managing director of Malmö City Theatre, Sweden.

-In 2001, Vemming was appointed deputy artistic director at The Royal Danish Theatre in Copenhagen and from 2004 to 2009 head of International Department.
-Vemming is since October 2009 managing director of Unlimited Performing Arts.
+In 2001, Vemming was appointed deputy artistic director at The Royal Danish Theatre in Copenhagen where he from 2004 headed an extensive program of International guest performances and collaborations with Frank Castorf, Jonathan Meese, Alain Platel, Luc Perceval, Johann Kresnik and Christoph Marthaler.

+In 2009 Nicolai Vemming founded the independent production company Unlimited Performing Arts.
+The Company has produced and toured productions in Europe, USA and China.